nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-25-engaging-with-complexity-sharepoint-edition/index.md

 resourceType: blog
 slug: engaging-with-complexity-sharepoint-edition
 aliases:
   - /blog/engaging-with-complexity-sharepoint-edition
 tags:
   - advfirewall
   - code
   - configuration
   - mount-spcontentdatabase
   - move-spuser
   - netsh
   - sharepoint
   - sharepoint-2013
   - tools
 categories:
   - install-and-configuration
   - tools-and-techniques
-coverImage: metro-sharepoint-128-link-2-2.png
+preview: metro-sharepoint-128-link-2-2.png
 ---

 I have been working with a company in Silicon Valley that is doing one of the most complex Team Foundation Server migrations that I think I have ever seen.
 Just to pile on the complexity they also threw a SharePoint consolidation at me so I caught that as well.